tokenn-com/ico/README.md

 * UNISWAPPED (NEW) - Amount of tokens minted in favor of the Uniswapper instance on crowdsale finalization
 * PRE_CROWDSALE_CAP - Maximum total amount of tokens minted in favor of PreSale buyers.
 E.g. 0.5million (500000e18 (~ 0.5M ×10 18  tokens))
 * PUBLIC_CROWDSALE_CAP - Maximum total amount of tokens that can be bought by contributors during crowdsale.
 E.g. 7.5million (7500000e18 (~ 7.5M ×10 18  tokens))
+* PERSONAL_CAP - Maximum total amount of tokens that can be bought by an individual during the early crowdsale personal cap period
 * TOTAL_TOKENS_FOR_CROWDSALE ( =  PRE_CROWDSALE_CAP  +  PUBLIC_CROWDSALE_CAP) - Maximum total amount of tokens minted during pre-sale and crowdsale.
 E.g. 8million ( 8000000e18 (~  8M×10 18  tokens))

 ### Total supply